First-line Advanced/Metastatic Squamous NSCLC: HARMONi-6 based Treatment Selection

 If PD‑1/VEGF inhibitors are contraindicated or not appropriate: Platinum‑doublet chemotherapy (e.g., carboplatin + paclitaxel or nab‑paclitaxel) Maintenance: Observation or continuation of chemotherapy per clinical judgment

-• PD‑L1 TPS < 1% OR High Disease Burden / Need for Rapid Response (Any PD‑L1)
+• PD‑L1 TPS < 1% or High Disease Burden / Need for Rapid Response (Any PD‑L1)

-• Induction chemoimmunotherapy (typically 4–6 cycles)
+• Induction systemic therapy (typically 4–6 cycles platinum-doublet–based therapy)

 Ivonescimab or tislelizumab + platinum‑doublet chemotherapy per selected regimen